omnidotdev/backfeed-app/README.md

 ## Local Development

-First, `cp .env.local.template` to `.env.local` and fill in the values.
+First, `cp .env.local.template .env.local` and fill in the values.
+After `.env.local` is filled in, `cp .env.local .env.test.local` to use the same values for testing environments (tweak as desired).

 ### Building and Running (Native)